clarenceb/container-demoapp/README.md

 - Build and test locally
 - Containerising with Draft
 - Publishing a container image to Azure Container Registry (ACR)
-- Deploying to target service (ACA, AKS)
+- Deploying to target service (ACA, AKS) - see below
 - Next steps

 ACA only:
-- Deploying from code to Azure Container Apps
 - Deploying from image to Azure Container Apps
 - Monitoring, metrics, logging basics